JustGoodOldHaroldHere/PlexConfiguration/NginxAndCertbot.md

 Follow the instructions on the screen

 So for configuring Nginx again there are a million ways to do so and it all depends on your requirements.
-I have uploaded my Nginx config [here](/etc/nginx/)
+I have uploaded my Nginx config [here](/etc/nginx/) to see ia bit of an explination about it go [here](/etc/nginx/sites-enabled/read.md)

 You can also install Nginx amplify which allows you to have some nice looking statistics and monitoring for your webserver. you will need to sign up [here](https://amplify.nginx.com/login) and it will provide instructions upon login.
 My nginx config is already setup with this in mind